 A Mindful Approach to Depression & Anxiety

-MBCT evolved from the blending of mindfulness meditation and aspects of Cognitive Therapy to address the chronic unhappiness that can build in the wake of recurrent depression and anxiety.
+MBCT evolved from blending mindfulness meditation practices with aspects of Cognitive Therapy to address the chronic unhappiness that can build in the wake of recurrent depression and anxiety.
 This 8-week, evidence-based course is an effective and empowering way of getting unstuck from repetitive patterns of mood and thought that contribute to these forms of suffering.

 MBCT specifically teaches how to recognize, and work skillfully with modes of mind that are characteristic of mood disorders and contribute to their recurrence.
 Participants learn to identify the triggers and symptoms of anxiety and depression,